 At Woodley Primary school we have a clear, consistent, whole school approach to the teaching of reading.
 Our intention is that all pupils leave our school being able to read fluently in order to access all areas of the curriculum so they are prepared for the next stage of their academic journey and have a love of reading for pleasure as well as reading for meaning.

+We recognise that competence and fluency in reading is fundamental to many aspects of life and is central to learning.
 We recognise the significance of proficient reading skills as being a key factor in the academic and social success of our children both during their time at primary school and beyond into their adult lives.

 ‘Pupils who can read are overwhelmingly more likely to succeed at school, achieve good qualifications, and subsequently enjoy a fulfilling and rewarding career.
 In addition to its substantial practical benefits, reading is one of life’s profound joys.

 As pupils master decoding, it is vital that they are supported to develop speed and fluency, so that they become confident, mature readers.
 The best way to do this is to instil a passion for reading.
 Evidence shows that as the amount a child reads increases, their reading attainment improves, which in turn encourages them to read more.
 Reading widely also increases their vocabulary.’